-There may be many expenses you are required to pay under the plan that do not count toward the calendar year out-of-pocket maximum and that you must continue to pay even after you have met the calendar year out-of-pocket maximum.
+There may be expenses you are required to pay under the plan that do not count toward the calendar year out-of-pocket maximum and that you must continue to pay even after you have met the calendar year out-of-pocket maximum.
 The following are some examples:

-- Most cost sharing amounts (deductibles, copayments, and coinsurance) paid for any out-ofnetwork services or supplies that may be covered under the plan (except for covered out-ofnetwork mental health disorders and substance abuse services for medical emergencies); - Amounts paid for non-covered services or supplies; - Amounts paid for services or supplies in excess of the allowed amount (for example, an out-of-network provider requires you to pay the difference between the allowed amount and the provider's total charges); - Amounts paid for services or supplies in excess of any plan limits (for example, a limit on the number of covered services for a particular type of service); and, - Amounts paid as a penalty (for example, failure to precertify).
+- Most cost sharing amounts (deductibles, copayments, and coinsurance) paid for any out-ofnetwork services or supplies that may be covered under the plan (except for covered out-ofnetwork mental health disorders and substance abuse services for medical emergencies); - Amounts paid for non-covered services or supplies; - Amounts paid for services or supplies in excess of the allowed amount (for example, an out-ofnetwork provider requires you to pay the difference between the allowed amount and the provider's total charges and the provider is not prohibited by law from balance billing); - Amounts paid for services or supplies in excess of any plan limits (for example, a limit on the number of covered services for a particular type of service); and, - Amounts paid as a penalty (for example, failure to precertify).